antonbabenko/terraform-cost-estimation/README.md

 #  Anonymized, secure and free Terraform Cost Estimation

-This repository describes the usage of a free cost estimation service, which is part of [modules.tf](https://modules.tf) that is currently in active development.
+`cost.modules.tf` is entirely free cost estimation service, which is part of [modules.tf](https://modules.tf) that is currently in active development.

 Join the mailing list on [modules.tf](https://modules.tf) to stay updated!